 In the first step of making sake, the rice is prepared by milling away a certain percentage of each rice granule’s outer layer.

 Each rice granule has an inner core that consists of pure starch and an outer layer of protein.
 The less protein makes its way into the sake, the higher the quality.
 Not only does it give the sake a smoother taste, but it also allows for easier fermentation.

 The highest quality sake, Daiginjo, mills up to 50% of their rice granules – which means that each rice granule which goes into the brew is half of its original size.
 Non-premium brands mill down a lot less, often as little as 10% is removed with the outer 90% remaining.

 Rice milling is done by machine because it’s an extremely delicate process and can take up to 2 or 3 days to remove 50% of the outer layer.

-When polishing is done, rice gets washed and soaked in water.
-Once soaked, the rice undergoes a steaming process before being cooled down and spread out onto a table.
+After the polishing process, rice gets washed and soaked in water.
+Afterward, the rice undergoes a steaming process before being cooled down and spread out onto a table.

 Adding Koji Mold

 Koji mold spores are added and mixed into the rice.
 The batch is covered with cloths to keep the temperature consistent and then left for 48 hours while the mold grows.